Hunting in Synchronous Motor

 What is Hunting in a Synchronous Motor?

 Hunting in synchronous motors is an important phenomenon that describes the oscillatory behaviour of the rotor to maintain its synchronisation with the rotating magnetic field (RMF) of the stator.
 A synchronous motor is designed to run at a constant speed determined by the frequency of supply.
-The rotor must match the speed of the rotating magnetic field of the stator to maintain its synchronous speed.
+The rotor must match the speed of the stator's rotating magnetic field to maintain its synchronous speed.

 When there is a sudden change in the load of the synchronous motor, for example, if something is suddenly connected to the motor, the motor becomes heavier or lighter.
 Due to a change in load, the rotor might temporarily fall behind or speed up to match the magnetic field of the stator.